Marcel Duchamp: Legacy

 The creative act is not performed by the artist alone; the spectator brings the work in contact with the external world by deciphering and interpreting its inner qualifications and thus adds his contribution to the creative act.

 Duchamp in his later life explicitly expressed negativity toward art.
 In a BBC interview with Duchamp conducted by Joan Bakewell in 1968 he compared art with religion, saying that he wished to do away with art the same way many have done away with religion.
 Duchamp goes on to explain to the interviewer that "the word art etymologically means to do", that art means activity of any kind, and that it is our society that creates "purely artificial" distinctions of being an artist.

 A quotation erroneously attributed to Duchamp suggests a negative attitude toward later trends in 20th century art:

 However, this was written in 1961 by fellow Dadaist Hans Richter, in the second person, i.e. "You threw the bottle-rack...".
 Although a marginal note in the letter suggests that Duchamp generally approved of the statement, Richter did not make the distinction clear until many years later.

 Duchamp's attitude was more favorable, however, as evidenced by another statement made in 1964:

 The Prix Marcel Duchamp (Marcel Duchamp Prize), established in 2000, is an annual award given to a young artist by the Centre Georges Pompidou.
 In 2004, as a testimony to the legacy of Duchamp's work to the art world, a panel of prominent artists and art historians voted Fountain "the most influential artwork of the 20th century".
+In his 2025 art history book Shock Factory: The Visual Culture of Industrial Music, Nicolas Ballet points out Duchamp's explicit influence on Industrial Music.

+An open‑access, interdisciplinary online journal dedicated to the study of Marcel Duchamp and his circle, called Tout‑Fait: The Marcel Duchamp Studies Online Journal (stylized Tout‑Fait) was launched in 1999 and is published by CyberBOOK+ Publications, the digital publishing arm of the New York–based nonprofit Art Science Research Laboratory (ASRL).
+The journal, which is free-of-charge, publishes peer-reviewed research articles, news features, interviews, notes, and multimedia related to Duchamp's work and influence, often emphasizing connections between art, science, and media studies.

 Art market

-On 17 November 1999, a version of Fountain (owned by Arturo Schwarz) was sold at Sotheby's, New York, for $1,762,500 to Dimitris Daskalopoulos, who declared that Fountain represented the origin of contemporary art.
+On 17 November 1999, a version of Fountain (owned by the critic and gallerist Arturo Schwarz) was sold at Sotheby's, New York, for $1,762,500 to Dimitris Daskalopoulos, who declared that Fountain represented the origin of contemporary art.
 The price set a world record, at the time, for a work by Marcel Duchamp at public auction.
 The record has since been surpassed by a work sold at Christie's Paris, titled Belle Haleine, Eau de Voilette (1921).
 The readymade of a perfume bottle in its box sold for a record $11.5 million (€8.9 million).